krkn-chaos/cerberus/README.md

 # Cerberus
-Guardian of Kubernetes Clusters
+Guardian of Kubernetes and OpenShift Clusters

-Cerberus watches the Kubernetes/OpenShift clusters for dead nodes, system component failures and exposes a go or no-go signal which can be consumed by other workload generators or applications in the cluster and act accordingly.
+Cerberus watches the Kubernetes/OpenShift clusters for dead nodes, system component failures/health and exposes a go or no-go signal which can be consumed by other workload generators or applications in the cluster and act accordingly.

 ### Workflow
 ![Cerberus workflow](media/cerberus-workflow.png)